diffix/desktop/docs/operation.md

 ### Other anonymization parameters

-There are in total eight parameters and affect the strength of anonymization.
+There are in total eight parameters that affect the strength of anonymization.
 They are described in TODO.
 Of these, only the `suppression threshold` is settable in __Diffix for Desktop__.
 The others are set to default values that provide strong anonymization at good utility and don't require adjustment.